 In previous releases (prior to 11g), you could set up interactions at the view level, which allowed you to override the interactions that had been set up at the criteria level.
-In this release, you create all interactions at the criteria level.
-If you upgrade from a previous release (prior to 11g), then all interactions are moved to the measures at the criteria level and take effect for all views.
+In this release, you create left-click interactions at the criteria level.
+If you upgrade from a previous release (prior to 11g), then all left-click interactions are moved to the measures at the criteria level and take effect for all views.